Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 Plan of Study

 During the first quarter of graduate study at WWU, the student and graduate program advisor together develop a “Plan of Study” in accordance with the requirements described in the catalog’s program narrative.
 This plan is signed by both the student and program advisor and submitted to the Graduate School for approval.
-Copies of the approved plan are sent to the student and advisor and the financial aid office.
-Plans of study may be amended as necessary, upon the request of the student and program advisor and final approval by the Graduate School.
+Plans of study may be amended as necessary.
 Failure to have an approved plan of study on file may result in loss of registration privileges.

 A maximum of 10 credits of C grades (C+, C, C-) is allowed towards completion of a graduate program (courses listed on the approved plan of study).
 Courses in which a D+ or lower is earned may not be applied towards completion of a graduate program.
 The accumulation of more than 10 credits of C+ or lower (including U and Z) grades will result in the student being withdrawn from the master’s program.
 There are certain courses that must be passed with a grade of B or better; course descriptions note such requirements.
 All grades of C+ or lower count toward the 10-credit maximum, even if the course is retaken and a grade of B or better, or S, is earned.
 A graduate student may be required by the department to repeat a course to document attainment of a certain level of competence or knowledge.
 Pass/No Pass grades are not applicable toward a graduate degree.
 S grades are applicable, but not computed in the GPA.
 An incomplete (K) grade may be assigned in accordance with the regulations outlined in the Academic Policies section of this catalog.
 If, after a calendar year, the course requirements have not been met, the K grade lapses to a Z. These Z grades are computed as failing grades in a student’s grade point average and may affect retention in the master’s program.
 Exceptions to the K grade rule are K grades which are received for thesis and certain research courses.
 In these cases, the K grades are allowed to stand until the thesis or research is completed, whereupon the grade is changed to the earned grade.